WebFuzzing/EvoMaster/docs/write_driver.md

 install the snapshot version `x.y.z-SNAPSHOT` of the Java client into your local Maven repository (e.g., under *~/.m2*).
 For the actual `x.y.z-SNAPSHOT` version number, you need to look at the root `pom.xml` file in the project.
+If you are using Gradle, you can for example check on this [SO question](https://stackoverflow.com/questions/6122252/gradle-alternate-to-mvn-install) to see how to do something equivalent to `mvn install`.

 Note: the core application `evomaster.jar` is independent of the driver library, and it contains none of the driver's classes.